xinyongwxs/airwallexchallenge/README.md

 1. cmd: npm install --
 To install package dependencies.
 2. cmd: npm run start --
-To run the app which is hosted on localhost:3000.
+To run the app which will be hosted on localhost:3000.
+3. uncomplete yet: UT